MIND-NYSPI/xnat-cs-tutorial/tutorial_part3.md

 ![Extracted Nifti File](Extracted.png)

 You can also try navigating in your browser to the Experiment, Scan, Resource, and File pages in the API [the way we did](./tutorial_part2.md#xnats-data-organization) in Part 2 and looking for your new file there.

+### Multiple Inputs and Outputs

+The next step in generalizing our approach is to write commands that can take multiple inputs and generate multiple outputs, which we'll do with FSL's linear registration procedure, FLIRT.

+To run FLIRT, we need two NIFTI files.
+We can use the sample